Job descriptionJob no: 693434

 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, citizenship, age, disability or protected veteran status.Required Degree

 Applicants must be finished with all doctoral work, except the dissertation; actively working in American Indian and Indigenous Studies; and committed to a career in Indigenous Studies.
 It is expected that the Pre-Doctoral Fellow will complete the dissertation during the award year.
 Applicants may be pursuing a terminal degree in any discipline or area offered at Michigan State University.
 MFA candidates will also be considered.Required Application Materials

 - current curriculum vitae

-- names and email addresses of 3 potential references
+- the names and email addresses of 3 potential referees

-Review of applications will begin April 2, 2018 and will continue until the position is filled.
-All applications materials must be submitted electronically at the Michigan State Human Resources website, http://careers.msu.edu/.
+We will begin reviewing applications on April 1, 2021 and continue until the position is filled.
+Applications must be submitted electronically to the Michigan State University Human Resources web site http://careers.msu.edu/.
+Posting # 693434.